How this guide works

 - Picture of left foot

-- Picture of shoes on correct feet
+- Picture of shoes on the correct feet

-- Picture of child putting on shoes
+- Picture of a child putting on shoes